Shramkoweb/Portfolio/_posts/eslint-with-typescript.md

 ### Adding a rule

-To configure rules inside of a configuration file, use the rules key along with an error level and any options you want to use.
+To configure rules inside a configuration file, use the rules key along with an error level and any options you want to use.
 For example:

 ```json